EetuSeppa/GameOfLife/README.md

   -Zooming needs to pan in relation to mouse position
   -Algorithm for finding if coordinate is already to be tested needs to be improved
   -Code readability has to be improved

+If you happen to come across this repo, feedback is more than welcome!

 ![](gameOfLIfeDemo.gif)